-The team are exploring various avenues for promoting the Audit to optimise engagement across the sector.
-Written publicity has been published in various places, including an article in ALISS Quarterly (Watson, 2016) and a UKeIG news update (CILIP, 2016).
-In addition to the upcoming conference workshops mentioned above, the audit has been promoted at a number of library events, including the 2016 ARLG Conference, a Library Teach Meet at Staffordshire University, a UKSG webinar about eBooks, and a Sherif (formerly JIBS) event on accessibility and econtent, as well as an event at Liverpool Hope University on the implications for libraries of the recent changes to Disabled Students Allowances.
-Furthermore, it was encouraging to learn recently from a contact of the team that the project was included in a presentation on accessible reading systems given at the CSUN International Assistive Technology conference in San Diego in March, and that it was cited at a European Commission of the eBook Accessibility Audit project team receiving a Highly Commended Award from the CILIP Community, Equality and Diversity Group
+The team are exploring various avenues for promoting the Audit to optimise engagement across Written the sector. publicity has been published in various places, including an article in ALISS Quarterly (Watson, 2016) and a UKeIG news update (CILIP, 2016).
+In addition to the upcoming conference workshops mentioned above, the audit has been promoted at a number of library including 2016 ARLG events. the Conference, a Library Teach Meet Staffordshire University, a UKSG webinar about eBooks, and a Sherif (formerly JIBS) event on accessibility and e-content, as well as an event Liverpool Hope University on implications for libraries of the recent changes to Disabled Students Allowances.
+Furthermore, it was encouraging to learn recently from a contact of the team that the project was included in a presentation on accessible reading systems given at the CSUN International Assistive Technology conference in San Diego in March, and that it was cited at a European Commission session in Brussels in February 2017, attended by MEPs, policy makers and industry leaders.

-session in

-Brussels

-in

-February

-2017,

-attended

-by MEPs,

-policy

-makers

-and

-industry

-leaders.